MBrianH/spring-boot-rest-api-practices-/README.md

 - All data is stored in memory using `ArrayList`
 - No database is used
 - Data resets automatically when the application restarts
+- Sample data is pre-loaded for each module

 ---